CDrummond/bliss-analyser/UserGuide.md

 * `-L` / `--lms` Hostname, or IP address, of your LMS server.
 * `-n` / `--numtracks` Specify maximum number of tracks to analyse.

-If any of these are used, then they will override their equivalent from the INI config file.
+Equivalent items specied in the INI config file (detailed above) will override any specified on the commandline.

 `bliss-analyser` requires one extra parameter, which is used to determine the required task.
 This takes the following values: